Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

-If you don't see the alternative tile, pan over to the right of the atlas image, as alternative tiles always appear on the right of base tiles of a given atlas in the TileSet editor:
+If you don't see the alternative tile, pan over to the right of the atlas image, as alternative tiles always appear on the right of base tiles of a given atlas in the LayeredTileSet editor:

 .. figure:: img/using_tilesets_configure_alternative_tile.webp
    :align: center
-   :alt: Configuring an alternative tile after clicking it in the TileSet editor
+   :alt: Configuring an alternative tile after clicking it in the LayeredTileSet editor

-   Configuring an alternative tile after clicking it in the TileSet editor
+   Configuring an alternative tile after clicking it in the LayeredTileSet editor

 After selecting an alternative tile, you can change any properties using the middle column like you would on a base tile.
 However, the list of exposed properties is different compared to base tiles:

 - **Alternative ID:** The unique numerical identifier for this alternative tile.
-  Changing it will break existing TileMaps, so be careful!
+  Changing it will break existing LayeredTileMaps, so be careful!
 This ID also controls the sorting in the list of alternative tiles displayed in the editor.
 - **Rendering > Flip H:** If ``true``, the tile is horizontally flipped.
 - **Rendering > Flip V:** If ``true``, the tile is vertically flipped.